 A chile-rubbed bird cooked on the grill and served with mole gravy makes for a richly seasoned centerpiece.
 Brining the turkey is the secret to a moist bird.
 For the most even cooking, leave turkey legs loose.
 Or if you prefer a tidy look, tie them.
 For garnishing, add color with herbs, a banana leaf, and fruit like kumquats.

 8 of 12Photo by Shelly Strazis; styling by Valerie Aikman-Smith

 Try simple desserts with a twist on tradition.

-Mexican Chocolate Cakes: Very chocolaty, with a chile kick—and fabulous with cinnamon ice cream.
+Mexican Chocolate Cakes: This very chocolaty Mexican dessert has a chile kick—and is fabulous with cinnamon ice cream.
 We decorated the cakes with stencils made from an autumn leaf traced onto tagboard.

 Cinnamon Ice Cream: A super-easy addition to the table, inspired by Shelly’s favorite fall flavor from Fosselman’s Ice Cream, a SoCal landmark in Alhambra.

 Long Beach Lime Pies: In honor of the Strazises’ Florida roots, Shelly’s mom whips up luscious Key lime pies.
 We use Mexican limes (the West Coast name for Key limes).

 After dinner, guests warm up with canela tea by the bonfire.
 A splash of tequila added to the cinnamon drink provides an extra glow.